luguoliang1/Docs-1/docs/en-us/development/[English]-KeyShard-API.md

 - libs - libraries that are dependencies for the Java files.
 - docs - HTML descriptions of the APIs.
-- jar - contains the Keyshard SDK Java code.
+- jar - contains the Keyshard SDK Jar(KeyShard.{version}-SDK.jar ).
 - sample - sample bin.

 #### Config